April 10, 2018

 DENVER – The spring semester of The Cable Center’s Intrapreneurship Academy includes 19 rising stars, termed “Intrapreneurs,” set to participate in a future-focused development program designed to educate and empower the next generation of industry leaders.
-Launched as a pilot program last fall, the second Intrapreneurship Academy (TCC-IA) class will run from April 17-June 14, 2018, and will teach early and mid-career professionals how to undertake innovation within their companies—in the same way that entrepreneurs use innovation to launch new business concepts.
+Launched as a pilot program last fall, the second Intrapreneurship Academy (IA) class will run from April 17-June 14, 2018, and will teach early and mid-career professionals how to undertake innovation within their companies—in the same way that entrepreneurs use innovation to launch new business concepts.

 The spring 2018 class of Intrapreneurs are:

 - David Bowman, commodity manager, ARRIS

 - Kristin Buch, senior director public affairs, NCTA